PostHog/posthog.com/contents/docs/llm-analytics/llms.md

 ![How to set up the Langfuse PostHog integration](https://res.cloudinary.com/dmukukwp6/video/upload/v1713785335/posthog.com/contents/languse.mp4)

-[Langfuse events](https://langfuse.com/docs/analytics/posthog#events) will now be exported into PostHog once per day.
+Langfuse will now begin exporting your data into PostHog once a day.

 ### Helicone